JosephLandy/festival-sword/README.md

 # festival-sword

 This is a beautiful animated LED sword I made for Shambhala Music Festival in 2018.
-Shambhala is one of the most highly regarded electronic music festivals in Canada, often compared to Burning man.
+Shambhala is one of the most highly regarded electronic music festivals in Canada, often drawing comparisons to Burning Man.

 A crossguard and a case for the electronic components were 3d printed and glued to a polycarbonate tube holding the LED strip.